WhatsAppGA/Whatsapp-Gateway/README.md

 - A password reset service is available if you forget your account login information.

-Coming Soon:
+## Coming Soon:

-1. Landing page for Software as Service services (Subscription Services);
+1. Landing page for Software as Service services (Subscription Services).
-2. Payment gateway page management (QRIS, BCA virtual account, PayPal, Stripe);
+2. Payment gateway page management (QRIS, BCA virtual account, PayPal, Stripe).
-3. Added user account management;
+3. Added user account management.
-4. (ticket) obstacle reporting service for users and managers;
+4. (ticket) obstacle reporting service for users and managers.
 ..
 And many more.